ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 	]'
 	hint-expander='{
-		"hint": "Hint expander for the radio button group", "content": "Example hint expander content for the radio button group" }'
+		"hint": "Hint expander for the radio button group", "content": "Example hint expander content for the radio button group."
+	}'
 >
 </ontario-radio-buttons>